SCIENCE FICTION

 http://www.aaai.org/AITopics/html/scifi.html

 You may browse through the link which is large and is linked to many other sites but you must read and write in 200 words what the article “On Science Fiction - How it influences the imaginations of technologists” is about.
-The text that follows this title (which is a link) is from the link.
-It is NOT a summary of the link

 For a little different view of view of science fiction as a literary category the following book might be found in a library or, at most, purchased: Frontiers Past and Future by Carl Abbot.
 This book discusses science fiction as if it were a literary genre that recaptures the ideas and events that are involved in extending a society’s frontiers as actually happened when the United States moved westward to the Pacific Ocean.